herbert-cane/SHARED_124_LAB/README.md

 ```

 ```
-var player = "Hero"
-sprite(player) // Spawns player sprite
-move(player, 10, 5) // Moves player to position (10, 5)
-collide(player, "Enemy") // Checks for collision with enemy jump(player, 5) // Makes player jump
-gravity(player) // Apply gravity to the player
+start "The Adventure Begins"

+speak "You are standing in front of a dark forest.
+What will you do?"

+choice {
+    option "Enter the forest" -> {
+        speak "You step into the forest, the trees whispering around you." action "Fight"
+    }
+    option "Stay outside" -> {
+        speak "You decide to stay outside, wondering what lies within." action "Explore"
+    }
+}

+action "Fight" -> {
+    speak "A wild beast appears!
+Do you want to fight it?" choice {
+        option "Fight" -> {
+            attack 20
+            speak "You defeat the beast!"
+            endgame "Victory!"
+        }
+        option "Run" -> {
+            speak "You run away safely."
+            continue "The adventure continues."
+        }
+    }
+}

+action "Explore" -> {
+    speak "You explore the surroundings and find a treasure chest!" choice {
+        option "Open the chest" -> {
+            item "Sword"
+            speak "You find a powerful sword!"
+            continue "The adventure continues."
+        }
+        option "Leave it" -> {
+            speak "You decide to leave the chest untouched." continue "The adventure continues."
+        }
+    }
+}

+endgame "Game Over"

 ```

 ## Design Rationale
+Aevum is a beginner-friendly language made for creating interactive text-based RPGs.
+It focuses on simple commands for dialogue, choices, and branching stories, letting you dive straight into building your game while learning programming basics.

-The creators of Aevum decided to create a high-level, object-oriented programming language with game development in mind.
+The syntax is easy to understand, and while it's simple, it still allows for cool features like inventories and character stats.
+Aevum makes it easy to design immersive narratives without getting bogged down by complex mechanics.The creators of Aevum decided to create a high-level, object-oriented programming language with game development in mind.
 This allows programmers to easily integrate complex game mechanics such as movement, animations, collision detection, and physics while learning object-oriented programming principles.
 Aevum is designed to be beginner-friendly, while maintaining powerful features that can be used to create full-fledged games.